nojhan/colout/README.md

 Available styles are: normal, bold, faint, italic, underline, blink, rapid\_blink, reverse, conceal or random (some styles may have no effect, depending on your terminal).

+In some case, you can indicate a foreground and a background color, by indicating boths colors separated by a period(for example: `red.blue`).
+You can also use this system to combine two styles (for example, for a bold style that also blinks: `bold.blink`).

 `rainbow` will cycle over a the default colormap at each matching pattern.
 `Rainbow` will do the same over the default colormap for the 256-colors mode